sohaibazmi101/my-project/docs/01_Architecture/02_ContainerDiagram.md

 # Container Diagram

-This diagram shows all major containers in **Har Cheez Now**, how they interact, and third-party integrations.
+This diagram shows all major containers in **Hurry Cart**, how they interact, and third-party integrations.

 ```mermaid
 flowchart TB